Gallai–Edmonds decomposition: Construction

 The Gallai–Edmonds decomposition of a graph $G$ can be found, somewhat inefficiently, by starting with any algorithm for finding a maximum matching.
 From the definition, a vertex $v$ is in $D(G)$ if and only if $G-v$ (the graph obtained from $G$ by deleting $v$) has a maximum matching of the same size as $G$.
 Therefore we can identify $D(G)$ by computing a maximum matching in $G$ and in $G-v$ for every vertex $v$.
 The complement of $D(G)$ can be partitioned into $A(G)$ and $C(G)$ directly from the definition.

-One particular method for finding a maximum matching in a graph is Edmonds' blossom algorithm, and the processing done by this algorithm enables us to find the Gallai–Edmonds decomposition directly.
+One particular method for finding a maximum matching in a graph is Edmonds' blossom algorithm.
+The processing done by this algorithm enables us to find the Gallai–Edmonds decomposition directly.

 To find a maximum matching in a graph $G$, the blossom algorithm starts with a small matching and goes through multiple iterations in which it increases the size of the matching by one edge.
 We can find the Gallai–Edmonds decomposition from the blossom algorithm's work in the last iteration: the work done when it has a maximum matching $M$, which it fails to make any larger.

 In every iteration, the blossom algorithm passes from $G$ to smaller graphs by contracting subgraphs called "blossoms" to single vertices.
 When this is done in the last iteration, the blossoms have a special property: